The benefits of

 The X-ray inspection system can detect much smaller metallic contaminants than a metal detector, and at the same time detect other types of contaminants.
 For example, stainless steel (SUS316) has a density of 8,027g/cm3 i.e., about eight times the density of water.
 This makes it easy for the X-ray system to detect even tiny pieces of stainless, ferrous, and non-ferrous foreign objects.
 In many cases, the smallest contaminant that an X-ray can detect is less than 1mm in size.

 Usually, the metal detector heads are very compact and can be placed even on top of the production line, but the magnetic field requires several meters of metal-free space around the metal detector.
-This consumes a lot valuable space from the production line.
+This consumes a lot of valuable space from the production line.

-Mekitec wants to change this division by offering an X-ray system in a reasonable investment cost as well as lifetime cost, making it a true alternative for a better inspection.
+Mekitec wants to change this division by offering an X-ray system at a reasonable investment cost as well as lifetime cost, making it a true alternative for a better inspection.
 Our X-ray inspection systems offer the best value to the food producers by keeping the total cost of ownership low but at the same time delivering excellent performance.Read more about food traceability